MagusWyvern/tryhackme-free-rooms/README.md

-# TryHackMe Free Rooms( _they cost $0.00000_ )
+# TryHackMe Free Rooms

 <br/>

-Hey people, here's a list of **390+ Free TryHackMe rooms** to start learning hacking.
+Here's a list of **390+ Free TryHackMe rooms** to start learning hacking.
 I have arranged & compiled them according to different topics so that you can start hacking right now and also!

 All the rooms herein, are absolute free.
 ATTACK!!

-## Maintainer

-> **_This repository is maintained by [ winterrdog ](https://github.com/winterrdog/).
-For any suggestion feel free to reach out to [me.](https://t.me/winterrdog)_**

-## NEWS

-Practice, Practice and Practice...! it'll all finally fall into place.
-No shortcut folks :)

-## HOW YOU CAN SUPPORT

-If you genuinely feel like this project helped you a lot, you can always send your appreciation _anonymously_ to these wallets:

-- BTC: `17duzuYcv1QRDojfvmFVFowrKBe9EyQ1Bo`
-- USDT: `TWSv2CmzZ9Xgp8j8PwfTDZ329CXJPokpHH`
+There is no shortcut to mastery!

 ## Table of Contents